mdhaldane/mdhaldane.github.io/_posts/2022-11-06-create-pleroma-server.md

 layout: post
 title:  "Create your own Twitter-like Pleroma server to follow Mastodon friends"
 date: 2022-11-06
+modified: 2023-02-12 17:30:00 +0800
 ---

+**Update:** I've deleted my Pleroma instance and forwarded the URL to my [Mastodon.social account](https://mastodon.social/@mdhaldane).
+I still think Pleroma is great for how lightweight it is, but it lacks some important features of Mastodon, such as full export of all your data, including posts.
+For those still interested in giving Pleroma a try, you can set up your own instance for free on Fly.io using [these instructions](https://sal.dev/fediverse/running-pleroma-on-fly-io/).

 Elon Musk has finally started rolling out the new [Twitter Blue plan that charges \$8 per month](https://www.scmp.com/news/world/united-states-canada/article/3198600/elon-musks-twitter-starts-rolling-out-new-paid-subscription) for the pleasure of the seeing a blue checkmark next to your name.
 But for just \$5 per month, you can set up a virtual private server (VPS) on [Vultr](https://www.vultr.com/?ref=7644827) or [DigitalOcean](https://m.do.co/c/bdabc930b7e7) and run your own Twitter-like feed on your own personal domain.